 CS142 Course Information

-Lectures are Mondays, Wednesdays, and Fridays from 10:30-11:20 in Gates Hall Room B01.
+Lectures are Mondays, Wednesdays, and Fridays from 10:30-11:20 in Building 370 Room 370.
 Lecture notes are available in advance and provide an outline for much of the material that will be presented in class.
 I recommend that you print out the notes and bring them to class so you can mark them up with additional notes during lecture.

 I recommend against using laptop computers during class.
 Although some people prefer taking notes on a laptop instead of by hand, educational studies have shown that students using laptops tend to learn less effectively than those without laptops: there are too many distractions available on an open computer.

 There is no required textbook for this class, and I am not aware of a book that is a perfect match to the lecture material.
 The content of the course is defined by the lectures.
 You will need additional reference material to complete the programming projects, but this material is available on the Web.
 One good online source for reference documentation on HTML, CSS, and the DOM is Mozilla Developer Network.
 A comprehensive book is Dynamic HTML: The Definitive Reference, Third Edition, by Danny Goodman (O'Reilly Media), but this describes the Web as of a few years ago, so it doesn't include newer features such as HTML5.
 It is freely available to Stanford students via Safari Books Online.

 The class project assignments, lectures and sections will cover what you need to know about the MEAN stack.
 For additional material recommend starting at the web sites of the different components: